Carbonate-hydroxylapatite Mineral Data + Say CARBONATE-HYDROXYLAPATITE

 Help on Hardness: Hardness: 5 - Apatite

-Help on Luminescence: Luminescence: Phosphorescent fluorescent.
+Help on Luminescence: Luminescence: Fluorescent and phosphorescent.

 Help on Luster: Luster: Vitreous - Resinous